sophiahjli/MitoRiboSeq/README.md

 This workflow is designed to take FASTQ files from the Illumina sequencer and map each mitoribosome footprint to its occupied A-site.
 This mapping will allow detailed monitoring of mitoribosome translation dynamics.

-Starting with FASTQ files, the workflow is divided into three main parts: QC and metagene analysis, A-site assignment and codon count table generation, and downstream codon occupancy and cumulative ribosome occupancy analysis.
-In the first part, the workflow will run QC on the input FASTQ files, align all of the reads to the genome, and perform a metagene analysis.
-The metagene analysis helps the user to determine the offset from the 5' end of the read to the ribosomal A-site.
+Starting with FASTQ files, the workflow is divided into three main parts: QC and metagene analysis, A-site assignment and codon count table generation, and downstream codon occupancy analysis.
+In the first part, the workflow will run QC on the input FASTQ files, then align all of the reads to the genome (nuclear and micorhondrial genome together), and finally perform a metagene analysis.
+The metagene analysis helps the user to determine the offset from the 3' end of the read to the ribosomal A-site.
 Once the offset is determined, all of the reads will be assigned to the A-site at the nucleotide level and the counts for each codon in each gene are arranged in a table to facilitate downstream analysis.
-Two common analyses, codon occupancy analysis and cumulative mitoribosome footprint along the transcript, are provided to visaulize mitoribosome distribution on mitochondria-encoded genes.
+Once the codon count table is generated, two common analyses, which are presented in Figure 7 of the manuscript, It includes codon occupancy analysis and cumulative mitoribosome footprint along the transcripts, are provided to visaulize mitoribosome distribution on mitochondria-encoded genes.

 ### Inputs